pablodecm/phd_thesis/src/101_chapter_1.md

 where $\alpha_s(\mu_0^2)$ is the measured coupling at a given energy and $n_f$ is total number of quark flavours which are assumed to be massless in this approximation.
-The strong interaction thus becomes weaker at higher energies (or short distances), thus allowing the perturbative computation of some observable related with high-energy interactions, as discussed in [Section @sec:pheno].
+The strong interaction thus becomes weaker at higher energies (or short distances) allowing the perturbative computation of some observable related with high-energy interactions, as discussed in [Section @sec:pheno].
-It is worth noting that under the mentioned approximation there is an energy scale around $200\ \textrm{MeV}$ that would cause the coupling to diverge and become infinite.
+The approximation from [Equation @eq:running_coupling] also provides a lower bound for the energy scale at which QCD can be treated perturbatively, i.e. the denominator becomes zero for an energy scale around $200\ \textrm{MeV}$, leading to a diverging coupling constant.

 ### Electroweak Interactions  {#sec:ew_detail}